Gimmick!: Development

-Gimmick! was conceived by lead designer Tomomi Sakai, who put a variety of ideas into the programming of the game.
+Gimmick! was conceived by lead designer Tomomi Sakai, who put a variety of ideas into the programming of the game, such as making it in the style of an arcade game, with the gameplay occurring within the upper part of the screen and the score displayed in the lower part.
 The game may have been developed with a MicroVAX minicomputer, but Sakai claims he could have made the game how he wanted regardless of what equipment was used.
-In order to rival the quality of Super NES games, a large staff was required.
+In order to rival the quality of Super Famicom games, a large staff was required.
 He had always thought about developing his own game with Yoshiaki Iwata and Hiroyuki Kagoya, who were involved in designing Blaster Master, a previous Sunsoft title.
 The two, however, were paid very little for their involvement in making Gimmick!.
+The characters were designed by Sakai and Kagoya.
 Sound programmer Naohisa Morota, who had left Sunsoft shortly before development of Gimmick!, would work for Sakai as an "outsourcer".

 The process of using the 256 graphics tiles on the NES was handled with special programming techniques.
 The team streamlined the process by dividing the number of tiles into two groups of 128 and separating them into enemy characters and protagonists.
 By further dividing the tiles into four groups of 64, they were able to reduce graphical processing and switch out tilesets to use as background cogs and floor animations.
+Sakai left Sunsoft prior to the game's release, due to his dissatisfaction with the game's opening being rewritten and his name being removed.